The First Vision: Summary

 The First Vision contains Carey's first three music videos, live performances, film footage, and her responses to interview questions.
 It opens with the "Vision of Love" music video.
-Carey explains how she began singing as a young girl and credits her mother for being a musical inspiration.
-She describes how gospel music significantly influences her and that it is expressed in her songs' lyrics and musical arrangements.
+Carey explains that she began singing as a young girl and credits her mother as a musical inspiration.
+She describes how gospel music significantly influences her and is expressed in the lyrics and musical arrangements of her songs.
 In a live performance at Club Tatou on October 22, 1990, Carey performs "Vanishing", a track from Mariah Carey that was not released as a single.
 She is accompanied by a piano player and three background singers, Patrique, Billy, and Trey Lorenz.
 They rehearse for Carey's appearance on It's Showtime at the Apollo by singing "Who's Loving You".
-Carey states that she always dreamed of singing at the Apollo Theater because some of her idols such as Aretha Franklin had performed there.
+Carey states that she always dreamed of singing at the Apollo Theater because some of her idols, such as Aretha Franklin, had performed there.
 She reflects on working odd jobs before getting a record deal and recounts how "Love Takes Time" came to be included on her album.
-The music video for the song is shown, after which Carey details her filming experience.
+The music video is shown, after which Carey details her filming experience.

 Carey prepares for her October 27, 1990, Saturday Night Live performance with her background singers and describes their close friendship.
 They rehearse by singing "All in Your Mind", another Mariah Carey track, on stage.
 Additional rehearsal footage is shown as the studio version of the song plays in the background.
 Back at Club Tatou, Carey covers Franklin's "Don't Play That Song".
 She answers further questions about how success makes her feel and says she looks forward to completing the writing process for her second album, Emotions (1991).
 Footage of Carey performing "I Don't Wanna Cry" is then shown.
 As The First Vision preceded the filming of that song's music video, an alternative preview is provided with Carey singing amid red-orange lights on an empty stage.
 She describes the lyrical inspiration for "Someday" and collaborating with its video director.
-After the clip is shown, Carey expresses gratitude for how she can share her music with the world.
+After the clip is shown, Carey expresses gratitude for the opportunity to share her music with the world.
 "There's Got to Be a Way" plays in the background as the credits roll.
 In subsequent non-VHS releases, her performances of "Love Takes Time" and "Vision of Love" at Club Tatou are provided.